Kiddo3D/cura-build/README.md

-# cura-build
+# kiddo-build

-This repository contains build scripts used to build Cura and all depenencies from scratch.
+This repository contains build scripts used to build SmartControl, Cura and all depenencies from scratch.

 ## OS X